sandialabs/Payette/Documents/Documentation/Files/obtaining.rst

 ###################

 *Payette* is an open source project licensed under the MIT license.
-A copy of the source code may be obtained by downloading it :download:`here <../../../Aux/Distribution/payette_v1.0.a.tar.gz>`.
+A copy of the most recent source code release may be obtained by downloading it :download:`here <../../../Payette.tar.gz>`.

 If you are interested in developing *Payette*, contact `Tim Fuller
 <tjfulle@sandia.gov>`_ about obtaining access to the *Payette* source